Who We Are

 Number of Students

-The MTS Student Body represents 30+ religions.
-The largest numbers of MTS students are from Methodist, Cumberland Presbyterian and Baptist denominations.
+The largest numbers of MTS students are from Methodist, Baptist, and Cumberland Presbyterian denominations.

 MTS Faculty — The members of the faculty and adjunct faculty hold degrees from Memphis Theological Seminary, Vanderbilt University, Union Theological Seminary, Duke University, Columbia Theological Seminary, Emory University, Princeton Theological Seminary and other educational institutions from across the country.
 The faculty represents United Methodist, Cumberland Presbyterian, Disciples of Christ, Baptist, Jewish, Presbyterian (USA), Nazarene and Roman Catholic traditions.